Northrop Mall Historic District: Fraser Hall, 1928

 Built to replace Pattee Hall as the home of the university's Law School at the request of its third dean Everett Fraser—after whom the building was named—as he believed Pattee's classrooms were inadequate and its library too flammable.
 The Law School remained at Fraser Hall for 50 years until it moved to Mondale Hall, after which Fraser became a multi-purpose building.
 It was expanded once in the 1950s but received no structural upgrades for almost 70 years afterwards, resulting in the approval of a $144.7 million expansion by the State Legislature in 2023.
-The state's grant covers two-thirds of the cost, while the remaining third is set to be paid by the College of Science and Engineering over the course of 20 years.
-Construction began in September of that year, and is expected to last through 2025.
-The original expansion is to be removed, while 18 new chemistry labs, collaboration spaces, and general-purpose classrooms will be added.
+The state's grant covered two-thirds of the cost, while the remaining third is set to be paid by the College of Science and Engineering over the course of 20 years.
+Construction began in September of that year.
+Plans included removing the original expansion, while adding 18 new chemistry labs, collaboration spaces, and general-purpose classrooms.
+The building fully reopened in October of 2025.